ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 - Line `9`: Stores the output of the `compute_square_iterative` function in `square_list`
 - Line `10`: Asserts that the `square_list` variable contains the squares of each number

-You should write a new test that follows these steps for the `compute_square_while`!
+You should write a new test that follows these steps for the `compute_square_while` function!
+Finally, please make sure that you explain all of the steps in these test cases by adding single-line comments to each test case function.

 ???+ note